luanlsr/luanlsr/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a FullStack developer.\
+💡 &nbsp;I'm a FullStack development student at Trybe.\
 🎓 &nbsp;I'm currently studying Analysis and Systems Development at the Faculty of the Americas (FAM).\
 ✉️ &nbsp;You can shoot me an email at luanfswd@gmail.com!
 I'll try to respond as soon as I can.\